andyprasetya/system/README.md

 ## Installation
 Install under docker runtime using [this dockerfile image](https://github.com/petrjahoda/system/tree/master/latest) with this command: ```docker-compose up -d```
+### Demoversion
+Install under docker runtime using [this dockerfile image](https://github.com/petrjahoda/system/tree/master/demo) with this command: ```docker-compose up -d```<br>
+This will install zapsi_demodata_service that generates pseudorandom machine data, so one can see the system in work.

 ## Implementation guide
 Proper implementation and settings can be found in each github repository (see below).